AFS-Summerside/.github/PULL_REQUEST_TEMPLATE/PATCH_TEMPLATE.md

-## Bug Description
+## Patch Description
-`Replace anything in this style with your own text, in this case, describe the behavior of the bug`
+`Replace anything in this style with your own text, in this case, describe the purpose of this patch` `One example might be "the Discord API change and now methodNameWeWant() has been deprecated`

-## Root Cause
-`Cause for the identified bug`

 ## Solution
-`Describe your fix`
+`Describe how you fixed it`

 ## Related Issued
 `Make a list of Bugs this PR resolves in the following format`